 - The Chief Minister of Karnataka, BS Yeddyurappa, also travelled to Chikmaglur to pay his last respects to VG Siddhartha.

-- The CCD management appointed SV Ranganath as the Interim Chairman and Nitin Bagmane as the Interim Chief Operating Officer (CEO).
+- After Siddhartha’s demise, the CCD management appointed SV Ranganath as the Interim Chairman and Nitin Bagmane as the Interim Chief Operating Officer (CEO).

 - Almost a month after his demise, his father, Gangaiah Hegde, passed away on 25 August 2019 in Chikmagalur, Karnataka.
 He was in a coma for more than a month and was not aware of his son’s death.